opipari/DeepRobWeb/projects/finalproject.md

 #### Review Summary
 {: #review-review-summary }

 The second paragraph of your review should provide an overall assessment.
 The first sentence of this paragraph should provide the overall conclusion of the review.
-THis is followed by individual sentences that assess the paper with respect to its clarity, technical and experimental soundness, intellectual novelty, and relevance to the field.
+This is followed by individual sentences that assess the paper with respect to its clarity, technical and experimental soundness, intellectual novelty, and relevance to the field.
 The high-level points of feedback to improve the paper should also be included.

 #### Specific Points of Feedback
 {: #review-points-of-feedback }